miziomon/wpsetup/README.md

 wpsetup
 =======

-lternative and automatic install script for custom Wordpress Setup
+alternative and automatic install script for custom Wordpress Setup